 Breast magnetic resonance imaging (MRI) creates detailed MR images of the breasts.
 After the injection of IV gadolinium, breast MRI requires scanning of the breasts while lying still inside an MRI scanner.
-A typical breast MRI lasts 30 to 60 minutes and generates several hundred images.25 Breast MRI has been recommended for annual adjunctive screening of women with high (greater than 20%) estimated lifetime risk of breast cancer by the American Cancer Society, the American College of Radiology, and the National Comprehensive Cancer Network.26-28
+A typical breast MRI lasts 30 to 60 minutes and generates several hundred images.23 Breast MRI has been recommended for annual supplemental screening of women with high (greater than 20%) estimated lifetime risk of breast cancer by the American Cancer Society, the American College of Radiology, and the National Comprehensive Cancer Network.24-26

-Digital breast tomosynthesis uses a computer algorithm to reconstruct multiple low-dose digital images of the breast into thin "slices" spanning the entire breast.
+Digital breast tomosynthesis (DBT) uses a computer algorithm to reconstruct multiple low-dose digital images of the breast into thin "slices" spanning the entire breast.
 These images can be displayed individually or in cine mode.
-Use of tomosynthesis is expanding as concurrent adjunctive screening with mammography.
-In 2013, the FDA approved the use of synthetic 2-D images to take place of the standard 2-D digital mammogram, though it is currently not known how often synthetic views are used.
-The use of digital breast tomosynthesis in addition to standard mammography more than doubles the total radiation exposure.
-29-32 Use of newer synthetic 2-D image reconstruction to replace digital mammography eliminates the additional radiation of a digital mammogram, so that the radiation dose is due only the digital breast tomosynthesis exam.33 Several systems for synthetic 2-D images have been FDA approved, based on studies showing similar performance of synthetic 2-D images with full-field digital mammography^{34, 35} but these systems are not yet in widespread use.
+Use of DBT is expanding as concurrent supplemental screening with mammography.
+In 2013, the FDA approved the use of synthetic 2-D images to take place of the standard 2-D digital mammogram; although it is currently not known how often synthetic views are used.
+The use of DBT in addition to standard mammography more than doubles the total radiation exposure.
+27-30 Use of newer synthetic 2-D image reconstruction to replace digital mammography eliminates the additional radiation of a digital mammogram, so that the radiation dose is due only the DBT exam.31 Several systems for synthetic 2-D images have been FDA approved, based on studies showing similar performance of synthetic 2-D images with full-field digital mammography^{32, 33} but these systems are not yet in widespread use.